ITV/servicebox/README.md

 ## Detailed example

-Please refer to the [example](example) subproject for a working example of how to integrate the library with `scalatest`.
+Please refer to the [this subproject](example) for a working example of how to integrate the library with `scalatest`.